 - Interest-Only (IO) Repayments – With this option, you only pay the interest for a set period – usually one to five years, sometimes more if agreed upon.
 During this time, the principal doesn’t change.
 IO repayments are lower at first, which can help with cash flow, especially for property investors.
 However, once the IO period ends, repayments increase a lot since you have to start paying down the principal within a shorter remaining term.
 In the long run, this usually means paying more interest overall.

-- Amortization – This is the process of gradually paying off your home loan through regular Principal &Interest payments.
-An amortization schedule – often shown in a table or graph – breaks down each payment, showing how much goes toward interest and how much toward principal.
+- Amortisation – This is the process of gradually paying off your home loan through regular Principal &Interest payments.
+An amortisation schedule – often shown in a table or graph – breaks down each payment, showing how much goes toward interest and how much toward principal.
 At the beginning, most of your payment covers interest.
 As time goes on, more of it starts chipping away at the principal.

 - Comparison Rate – By law in Australia, lenders have to show a comparison rate alongside the advertised interest rate.
 This figure rolls together the base interest rate and most standard fees (like application or account fees) into a single percentage, helping you compare loans more fairly.
 A loan with a lower interest rate might actually cost more once all fees are factored in.
 Keep in mind, comparison rates don’t include government charges like stamp duty or penalties like late fees.
 Some lenders also offer a personalized comparison rate based on your specific loan size and term.

 These terms are interconnected.
 The Interest Rate is applied to the principal over the Loan Term.
-P&I Repayments facilitate amortization, reducing the principal.
+P&I Repayments facilitate amortisation, reducing the principal.
 An interest-only period pauses Principal reduction.
 The Comparison Rate offers a truer cost indicator than the Interest Rate alone.
 Understanding these relationships is key to making informed home loan decisions.

 3. Fixed vs. Variable Rates: How Your Choice Affects Interest